UnitedHealth Group Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for UnitedHealth Group options trades today is 195.0 with a total volume of 491.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for UnitedHealth Group's big money trades within a strike price range of $200.0 to $500.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for UnitedHealth Group's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of UnitedHealth Group's whale trades within a strike price range from $430.0 to $620.0 in the last 30 days.

 UnitedHealth Group Option Volume And Open Interest Over Last 30 Days